Just a Girl (film): Cast

-Overseas
+Production

+Burrell later noted that a location scene in which she had to fire a revolver while riding a pony had been filmed at Cheddar Gorge.
+The pony proved to be a bucking bronco and had bolted, with her clinging on grimly.
+Due to this excitement, filming had been abandoned for the rest of the morning.

 The film was distributed in Sweden under the title Australiens vilda ros ('Australia's Wild Rose') and subtitled Esmeralda, lägrets stolthet ('Esmeralda, Pride of the Camp').
 The Swedish premiere was at the Odeon, Stockholm, on 3 October 1917.